simonom/PyCHAM/README.md

 ## Chemical Scheme file

 The chemical scheme file states the reactions and their rate cofficients in the gas- and aqueous-phases.
-Note that all components included in the reactions of the chemical scheme file must have a name matching a name in the corresponding xml file.
-The xml file, and instructions for its modification, are described below.

 An example chemical scheme file is given in the PyCHAM/input folder, called 'example_scheme.txt', which has been obtained from the [Master Chemical Mechanism (MCM) website](http://mcm.leeds.ac.uk/MCM/) (KPP version) and modified.

 Results are automatically saved in PyCHAM/output/name_of_chemical_scheme_file/name_given_in_model_variables_input_file_for_saving.